birchill/good-bundle/README.md

 ## What is this?

-A GitHub action that collects bundle size statistics and stores them in an S3 bucket you provide allowing you to compare the size for new Pull Requests or visualize and analyze the change over time.
+A GitHub action that collects bundle size statistics and stores them in an S3 bucket you allowing you to compare the effect of new Pull Requests on bundle size or visualize and analyze the change over time.

 Statistics gathered for each configured asset: